Roms1383/emissary/README.md

 A simple Github Action to comment on pull request discussions from commits messages

-hello !!!! from LittleKitty2832 :smile:
+hello !!!! from LittleKitty2832 :smile: :heart:

 ## infos